Michael Carlebach

-Biography
+Education

-Michael Carlebach received his B.A. from Colgate University in French and Political Science in 1967.
+Carlebach received his B.A. from Colgate University in French and Political Science in 1967.
 In 1980, he received his M.A. in American Studies from Florida State University, following that with a second M.A. in 1984 and a PhD in 1988 in American Civilization from Brown University.

+Career

-Carlebach lived and photographed in south Florida for over three and a half decades, during which time he worked as a photojournalist for the Miami Herald as well as a staff photographer for The Village Post in Coconut Grove, FL., and as an unpaid photographer for Miami Children's Hospital’s Ventilation Assisted Children's Center sleepaway camp.
+Carlebach lived and photographed in South Florida for over three and a half decades, during which time he worked as a photojournalist for the Miami Herald and a staff photographer for The Village Post in Coconut Grove, Florida. and as an unpaid photographer for Miami Children's Hospital’s Ventilation Assisted Children's Center sleepaway camp.
 When on the faculty at the University of Miami, he directed the American Studies program and chaired the Department of Art and Art History.
 For his contributions, he won the Wilson Hicks Conference Award, the Freshman Teaching Award, an Excellence in Teaching Award, and a Provost's Award for Scholarly Activity.

 In 2011, Carlebach donated images from his personal archives to the University of Miami Libraries’ Special Collections.
 The Michael L. Carlebach Photography Collection includes photographs from the George McGovern 1972 presidential campaign and Haitian immigrants held at the Krome Avenue Detention Center in south Florida, among many others, and "consists of over 5,000 silver prints, color slides, and publications."

+Personal life

 He lives with his wife, Margot Ammidown, in Asheville, North Carolina.